 CAC is the leading resource when it comes to child abuse.
 From the Forensic Interview to the last therapy session, CAC works with our clients to ensure they are building resiliency in order to live a healthy life.
-We also offer prevention programs to help all community members know the signs and who to contact in the event of an abuse allegation or disclosure.
+We also offer education and prevention programs to help all community members know the signs and who to contact in the event of an abuse allegation or disclosure.

 Forensic & Advocacy Services